Digital speaker: Size

 A larger number of bits can be accommodated in a given space by varying the throw of the different elements as well as their area.
 This can achieve a magnitude or more of area improvement for a given bit depth.
-One could fit a 13 bit array into a square foot, or a 16 bit array into 4 sqft.
+One could fit a 13-bit array into a square foot, or a 16-bit array into 4 sqft.

 Ultrasonics

-A passive air coupled diaphragm fitted over the array of digital drivers can act as a mechanical low-pass filter.
+A passive air-coupled diaphragm fitted over the array of digital drivers can act as a mechanical low-pass filter.
 However, a sharp frequency cutoff is impossible, so significant ultrasonics would still be present.
-Multiple passive diaphragms could improve this, but would never remove all ultrasonics, and only add further to the system's already high cost and complexity.
+Multiple passive diaphragms could improve this, but would never remove all ultrasonics, and would only add further to the system's already high cost and complexity.

 Intractable problems

 The complexity and thus cost are both high compared to standard moving coil speakers.

 The efficiency of speakers operated at ultrasonic frequencies is low, wiping out any efficiency gain in the amplifier.

 Practical speakers demand production of fairly high volumes from fairly small cabinets, a combination that is difficult to achieve using ultrasonic speaker drivers.

 Full removal of ultrasonic output is impractical.